 Arizona’s Child Support Guidelines were updated as of April 1, 2018.
 Although the courts did not make substantial changes to the Guidelines, some will make a significant impact on child support outcomes.
 This article will answer all your child support questions and provide an in-depth explanation of exactly how the Guidelines function.
 Understanding the Guidelines can be challenging, but we hope to simplify the important elements that go into each Child Support determination in Arizona.

-In divorce mediation, just as in litigation, we use the Child Support Calculator to demonstrate what would be most likely Judge-determined child support amount in each individual case.
+In divorce mediation, just as in litigation, family mediators use the Child Support Calculator to demonstrate what would be most likely Judge-determined child support amount in each individual case.
 Our mediators use the Arizona Child Support Calculator and help answer any questions to better understand child support.
 In mediation, parents discuss whether to mutually agree on the calculator generated amount, or deviate upward or downward based on the best interests of their children.
 This approach results in parents having a healthier divorce.
+Even in mediation, parents are encouraged to seek advice from a family law attorney.

 The New Child Support Guidelines: